Machu Picchu Ticket 155 articles

 • The regular season in Machu Picchu will be before and after the high season.

-• That is, the regular season will start on October 16 and end on May 31.
+• That is, the regular season will begin on November 3 and end on June 18.

 • During the regular season, you can find 6 types of tickets.